The existence of a transverse universal knot: Description with graphs

-As the branch covering graph representation $G$ is a tree, then $\phi|_B: B \to A$ is also represented with a tree $H$.
-As there are only two branching points in $A$, it means that $H$ has to be a 2-edge-colored graph.
+As the graph representation $G$ of the branch covering is a tree, then $\phi|_B: B \to A$ is also represented with a tree $H$.
+As there are only two branching points in $A$, it means that $H$ has to be a 2-colored graph.
 This implies that the valence at any vertex of $H$ is lower or equal than 2.
-This makes $H$ is isomorphic to the linear graph $L_{(2,m)}$ (see Def. \ref{def:linear_graph_Lm}) where $m = degree(\beta_i)$.
-Then the result follows from Lemma \ref{lem:on-Lm_m-powers-lifts}. \end{proof}
+This makes $H$ isomorphic to the linear graph $L_{(2,m)}$ (see Definition \ref{def:linear_graph_Lm}) where $m = deg(\beta_i)-1$.
+Then the result follows from Lemma \ref{lem:on-Lm_m-powers-lifts}, which states as well, that the lifting of $\tau^{N}_{\alpha}$ is $\tau^{n_i}_{\beta_i}$ \end{proof}

 The following corollary is an immediate consequence of the previous proposition.